-Every crime is defined by its elements – what lawyers call Mens Rea and Actus Reus (the state of mind and the act).
+Every crime is defined by its elements – what lawyers call Actus Reus and Mens Rea (the act and the state of mind).
 This applies to all crime, including the most serious of crimes of concern – international crime.
-International crimes include two more elements in their drafting: context and perpetrator.
+International crimes sometimes include two more elements in their drafting: a threshold element and perpetrator’s context.
 The following elements apply to the draft Model Ecocide Law:

-Whilst each ecocide will stand on it’s own facts and evidence, the nexus between the two categories of ecocide may require additional evidence.
+Whilst each ecocide will stand on it’s own facts and evidence, the nexus between ecological and climate ecocide requires additional evidence.
 State knowledge can be established on a number of fronts, most notably the Paris Agreement confers knowledge of duty to limit carbon emissions.
-Now signed by 194 UNFCCC member States, the Paris Agreement is evidence of State knowledge not only of the nexus between the most dangerous of industrial activities that drive carbon pollution but also the resultant climate harm.
-However, the UNFCCC, the primary forum for international climate discussions, typically focuses on responsibility at the country level.
-Ecocide law focuses responsibility at a corporate level.
-Thus, the Carbon Majors report provides data that reflects a more accurate analysis of the most serious carbon major corporations for climate purposes.
+Signed by 193 UNFCCC member States, the Paris Agreement is evidence of State knowledge not only of the nexus between the most dangerous of industrial activities that drive carbon pollution but also the resultant climate harm.
+Withdrawal of a State as a signatory is irrelevant; knowledge has been established.
+In terms of data, the Carbon Majors report and the Climate Accountability Institute’s report, CDP (2017) The Carbon Majors Database provides verifiable evidence of the most serious carbon major corporations for climate purposes.